varun1210/fetch-api/README.md

 This repository contains my submission for the [Receipt Processor Challenge](https://github.com/fetch-rewards/receipt-processor-challenge) given by [Fetch Rewards](https://fetch.com/).
 The requirements and scope of the application are present in the provided hyperlink.

-The application has been developed primarily with the use of [Node.js](https://nodejs.org/en) in conjunction with [Express.js](https://expressjs.com/).
+The application has been developed primarily with the use of [Node.js](https://nodejs.org/en) and [Express.js](https://expressjs.com/).
 Per the instructions, it has been containerized using [Docker](https://www.docker.com/).

 Instructions to run the application are found in the section below.